LTTR: LTTR Journal

-It is produced collectively by many young gay and lesbian artists and feminists.
+LTTR Journal was produced collectively by many young gay and lesbian artists and feminists.
 The editorial debates of LTTR and decision making surrounding the printed journal were based on the idea of making a significant contribution to contemporary feminist genderqueer concerns.
 It was edited by consensus in long-process editorial sessions.
 Each issue was initiated with an international open call and through interpersonal relationships from within their communities.
 Each submission was considered independently and in regards to the working themes of the journal.
-Each issue included handmade artists’ multiples and was published in a print run of 1000 copies.
+Each issue included handmade artists' multiples and was published in a print run of 1000 copies.
 Ulrike Müller joined LTTR in 2005 and Lanka Tattersal was an editor and collaborator for issue 4.

 As their project expanded, LTTR exhibited the journal at venues including Artists Space in New York City, the Generali Foundation in Vienna, the Yerba Buena Center for the Arts in San Francisco, Los Angeles County Museum of Art and Documenta 12 in Kassel, Germany.